y5systems/intmax2-contract/docs/index.md

 function depositERC20(address tokenAddress, bytes32 recipientSaltHash, uint256 amount, bytes amlPermission, bytes eligibilityPermission) external
 ```

-Deposit a specified amount of ERC20 token
+Deposit a specified amount of ERC20 token to Intmax

 _Requires prior approval for this contract to spend the tokens
 recipientSaltHash is the Poseidon hash of the intmax2 address (32 bytes) and a secret salt_